How to be a happy developer

 Happy developers don’t quit their day jobs.
 They don’t hide their identities behind screen names.
 They don’t avoid getting help from others.
 If you hope to be a good developer, it’s important to realize that you can’t control what other people do in their lives.
 But it’s also true that we can shape what happens in our lives by how well we deal with the adversity that life throws our way, by staying positive even in the face of hurdles, and by building resilience in ourselves and in others.

 Connecting with other programmers online can help relieve the monotony of programming.
 Spending time with friends or family can also help de-stress and rejuvenate you.

 If you are often stressed out about getting things done, give your brain a day off.
-Go for a run, have a shower, take a walk.
+Go for a run, take a shower, take a walk.
 Turn off all non-essential notifications on your phone and working from home.
 Turn off your email for a day.
-Unplug all the devices from your network so you can’t share files or be distracted by annoying emails or social media updates.
-If you can, set aside some quiet space in your home (or office) for greatreads so you can read non-stop without getting distracted by people and notifications.
+Unplug all the devices from your network, so you can’t share files or be distracted by annoying emails or social media updates.
+If you can, set aside some quiet space in your home (or office) for great reads, so you can read non-stop without getting distracted by people and notifications.

 Remember that it’s not just your job to build the best product.
 It’s also your job to make sure the community around your product is healthy and happy.
 Nothing helps lift your spirits like hearing from people who are similarly excited about their work.
 The more positive experience you have within the community, the more likely you are to build great products that will help other people as well.